oxygensmith/walkaroundtheearth/README.md

 ## Concept

-Inspired by Josh Worth's [If the Moon Were Only 1 Pixel](https://joshworth.com/dev/pixelspace/pixelspace_solarsystem.html) and the film _Koyaanisqatsi_, this project aims to create a similar sense of awe and scale — but focused on Earth itself rather than the cosmos.
+Inspired by Josh Worth's [If the Moon Were Only 1 Pixel](https://joshworth.com/dev/pixelspace/pixelspace_solarsystem.html) and the film _Koyaanisqatsi_, this project aims to create a similar sense of awe and scale — focused on Earth itself, rather than the cosmos.

 By forcing visitors to _feel_ distances rather than just read numbers, we hope to reveal: